apereo/apereo.github.io/_posts/cas/2018-11-09-cas6-docker-jib.md

 ## Docker Image

-If execute the build shell script, you should be greeted with a new `docker` command as such:
+If you execute the build shell script, you should be greeted with a new `docker` command as such:

 ```bash
 ./build.sh help